JackDiSalvatore/eosio-tokenswap/README.md

 # eosio-tokenswap

 Allows users to deposit EOS in exchange for an EOS pegged token.
 Users can withdraw for real EOS at anytime.
+Future updates could give this "derivative" token to additional properties and use cases that the original or "origin" token did not have.

 To run a full boot of the eosio system contracts (eosio.contractsv1.4.0), which will create the system token "EOS" and set the system contract all